|$699 – $1,449||Price Range||$849 – $1,399|

 Moving on, let’s talk couples.
 The Leesa mattress performs well in terms of motion isolation and edge support.
 Overall, we don’t think people sharing this bed will have any major issues.
 It deadens movement well and provides pretty decent edge support for an all-foam mattress.

 If you’ve stuck with us this long, hopefully we’ve been able to point out the similarities and differences between these two beds.
 To be quite honest, this was a difficult comparison for us to complete.
 The two beds are similar in a lot of respects.
 However, to summarize, though, here’s what we see as the main decision points.

 First up is feel.
 Do you like memory foam or do you like more of a straight neutral-foam feel?
 This has to come from you personally.
 We can’t opine on what you like.
 If you like the feel of memory foam in general, go with Puffy.
 If you like more of a neutral feel with no memory foam at all, go Leesa.

 Next is budget.
-If you’re strictly buying on the price tag, chances are you can find the Leesa mattress at a cheaper price than Puffy.
+If you’re strictly buying on the price tag, check the table at the top of the post to see who is running a larger sale.